 This is roughly the same information the other tests gave us, so we know things are consistent.
 We can comfortably move through the different settings for each plugin and rectify as many of these as we can.

 No website should be without a caching plugin.
-And Hummingbird Pro is a great one.
+There are many great WordPress caching plugins to choose from, and Hummingbird Pro is a great one.
 (That’s not all it does, which is awesome, too.)
 Just navigate to Hummingbird Pro – Caching and click the Activate button to get things started.

 You’ll then be on the typical Caching page, where you have toggles for what you want cached.
 The only thing we want to adjust here is Enable Preload Caching, because this will keep everything cached ahead of time and not wait for a visitor to hit your site.